There are changes in place in Greater Manchester to stop the spread of coronavirus.

 We all need to play our part in stopping coronavirus.

-We have therefore agreed with the government it is right to introduce some new measures to bring down the rate of new infections.
+We have therefore agreed with the government to introduce some new measures to bring down the rate of new infections.

 Now more than ever, we all need to continue to do our bit by acting responsibly and following the guidelines.